thepirat000/Snipping-Ocr/README.md

 There are have multiple ways to install the application:

-- Chocolatey: Install via [Chocolatey](https://chocolatey.org/docs/installation) with command `choco install snipping-ocr`.
+- Chocolatey: Install via [Chocolatey](https://chocolatey.org/docs/installation) with command `choco install snipping-ocr`
-- ClickOnce: Install via ClickOnce from [here](https://snipping-ocr.azurewebsites.net/snipping-ocr/).
+- ClickOnce: Install via ClickOnce from [here](https://snipping-ocr.azurewebsites.net/snipping-ocr/)
-- Manual: Download executable from [Releases](https://github.com/thepirat000/Snipping-Ocr/releases/).
+- Manual: Download executable from [Releases](https://github.com/thepirat000/Snipping-Ocr/releases/)

 > NOTE: This is just an example application for which I do not give support.
 You are free to copy/paste the code.
 Do not expect bugs/issues to be fixed.